TheTechZone/signal-protocol.py/README.md

 ## Developer Getting Started

 You will need both [Rust](https://rustup.rs/) and Python 3.10+ installed on your system.
+Since libsignal uses protocol buffers for message serialization, you will also need to have [protoc](https://grpc.io/docs/protoc-installation/) available on your system.
 To install the project in your virtualenv:

 ```sh